kragen/derctuo/segments-and-blocks.md

 writes in a copy-on-write fashion; if the transaction runs to completion successfully, it tries to *commit*, at which point we check to see whether any block or node it read had been modified by some other transaction in the mean time.
-If so, we *roll back* the transaction, discarding all of the buffered written data, and transparently restart it from the beginning; if not, it successfully commits, and its versions of that modified data become the active versions.
-It’s a very simple idea.
+If so, we *abort* the transaction, discarding all of the buffered written data, and transparently restart it from the beginning; if not, it successfully commits, and its versions of that modified data become the active versions.
+It’s a very simple idea, and it is commonly used to permit high levels of parallelism with very straightforward, non-bug-prone, semantics.

 As one example, you might have a piece of code that scans for an occurrence of the word “fuck” in a file, and sends an alert email if